eic/epic-prod/docs/RECO/25.04.1/index.md

                 3to50deg , Sub-directory or File Count:1
             10GeV , Sub-directory or File Count:3
             1GeV , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:1
             200MeV , Sub-directory or File Count:3
             20GeV , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:2
             2GeV , Sub-directory or File Count:3
             500MeV , Sub-directory or File Count:3
             5GeV , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:1
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
             10GeV , Sub-directory or File Count:4